directus/directus/docs/self-hosted/docker-guide.md

 ## Example Docker Compose

-Whiel the [Self-Hosting Quickstart](/self-hosted/quickstart.html) aims to show you the minimum-viable `docker-compose.yml` file, here is a more complete one that spins up a Postgres database, Redis cache, and Directus project:
+While the [Self-Hosting Quickstart](/self-hosted/quickstart.html) aims to show you the minimum-viable `docker-compose.yml` file, here is a more complete one that spins up a Postgres database, Redis cache, and Directus project:

 ```yaml
 version: '3'